Backpropagation through time: Algorithm

 BPTT begins by unfolding a recurrent neural network in time.
 The unfolded network contains $k$ inputs and outputs, but every copy of the network shares the same parameters.
-Then the backpropagation algorithm is used to find the gradient of the cost with respect to all the network parameters.
+Then, the backpropagation algorithm is used to find the gradient of the loss function with respect to all the network parameters.

 Consider an example of a neural network that contains a recurrent layer $f$ and a feedforward layer $g$.
 There are different ways to define the training cost, but the aggregated cost is always the average of the costs of each of the time steps.
 The cost of each time step can be computed separately.
 The figure above shows how the cost at time $t + 3$ can be computed, by unfolding the recurrent layer $f$ for three time steps and adding the feedforward layer $g$.
 Each instance of $f$ in the unfolded network shares the same parameters.
-Thus the weight updates in each instance ($f_1, f_2, f_3$) are summed together.
+Thus, the weight updates in each instance ($f_1, f_2, f_3$) are summed together.

 Pseudocode

-Pseudocode for a truncated version of BPTT, where the training data contains $n$ input-output pairs, but the network is unfolded for $k$ time steps:
+Below is pseudocode for a truncated version of BPTT, where the training data contains $n$ input-output pairs, and the network is unfolded for $k$ time steps: